Tax Freedom Day Clock Web Widget

 ActionAmerica.org encourages you to share this widget with your friends, by placing it on your own web site, on your Facebook and MySpace pages and other social networking sites and in the signature of your various forum postings.

-For those sites that do not allow "object" code, you might try the "embed" code, below.
+For those sites that do not allow "object" code, you might try the following "embed" code.

 The Tax Freedom Day Clock web widget is a clock that counts down the months, days, hours, minutes and seconds till the next US Tax Freedom Day or, if Tax Freedom Day has passed, the months, days, hours, minutes and seconds that most Americans have actually been earning their own money, since Tax Freedom Day.